See the introduction to most commonly used medical databases.

 Such students are automatically marked as cleared in the system and they don't need to go anywhere else.

 If you have any questions regarding the clearance, please contact a subject librarian working in your faculty.
-Contacts of subject librarians are available here.
+Contacts are available here.